JAForbes/z4/notification.md

 When a field is updated, there could be a subscription on that field or other fields that would be affected by said field.

-Because Z4 mutates, these other fields do not need to propagate and refresh their values.
+Because Zed mutates, these other fields do not need to propagate and refresh their values.
 But we need to simulate that propagation to check if there is any notifications that need to occur.

 There won't be a lot of notifications, and some are easy to filter out.
 So it is probably pretty fast to just iterate through all notifications and early exit.